-Before starting with the selection process a set of exclusion criteria is applied to keep up the requirements of responsible investors.
-The criteria are defined below and follow the Sustainalytics Global Standards Screening assessment, ESG Controversies, ESG Risk Rating, a set of definitions for controversial weapons, Thermal Coal, Tobacco, Military Contracting, Small Arms, Oil Sands Unconventional Oil & Gas.
+Before starting with the selection process a set of exclusion criteria is applied.
+The criteria are defined in the next section and follow the Sustainalytics Global Standards Screening assessment as well as a set of definitions for controversial weapons.

-STOXX excludes companies from the index universe according to the following rules:
+To keep up with the requirements of responsible investors STOXX excludes companies from the index universe that are: